GaryOderNichts/vWii-Decaffeinator/README.md

 * <b>Error 105-3102 when trying to update</b>
     Restart your console and go back into System Settings
     Now do the update again
+* <b>Error 160-0101 on startup</b>
+    Remove any inserted disc and remove any connected harddrives

 ## Credits
 * Wii U Helpers from the [Nintendo Homebrew Server](https://discord.gg/C29hYvh) for helping me with the Project